reconhub/learn/content/post/practical-stegen.md

 # Looking for the culprits

-In order to figure out which food item was responsible for the outbreak, we need to test the [Risk Ratio](https://en.wikipedia.org/wiki/Risk_ratio) for all of the food items recorded.
+In order to figure out which food item was most strongly associated with the illness, we need to test the [Risk Ratio](https://en.wikipedia.org/wiki/Risk_ratio) for all of the food items recorded.
 Risk ratios are normally computed on *contingency* tables (commonly known as 2x2 tables).
 In this part, we will compute